 Under these difficult historical and political conditions, what responsibility do university teachers and students have to study, learn, and support under-represented communities in and across nations everywhere?

 This might be the most difficult question for new practitioners of climate justice studies.

 The harsh stratification of wealth that presides over these political disparities, and which thus helps determine access to environmental values of every type, raises further questions of relative justice/injustice that fly in the face of pressing economic concerns, for example the ongoing destruction of lives, livelihoods, and wealth associated with the twin crises of COVID 19 and the current recession it is driving.

-How can climate justice studies balance its concern for environmental and climate values with these widely shared human health and economic values?
+How can climate justice studies balance the concern for environmental and climate values with these widely shared human health and economic values?